5 Mother’s Day Activities to do with your Elderly Mum

 Mani-pedi at home

-Does mum love a touch of glam?
-Treat her like the queen she is with an at-home manicure and pedicure.
+Treat your mum like the queen she is with an at-home manicure and pedicure.
 Bring along her favourite colour varnish and coat her nails for added everyday style.
-Finish off with a gentle hand massage for a real professional-like experience.
+Finish off with a gentle hand massage for a real professional experience.

-Whether you’re taking her out or staying in together, there are loads of unforgettable ways to enjoy Mother’s Day with your elderly mum.
-The most important thing you can do is be together this Mother’s Day.
+Whether you’re taking her out or staying in together, there are plenty of fun ways to enjoy Mother’s Day with your elderly mum.